FIT Player Eligibility Policy

 - The following clearance procedures applies should an individual wish to change intended

-representation to a new Member country:
+representation to a new Member:

 - An individual initially must apply for clearance by completing the Clearance Application Form online, together with any supporting documentation not less than four (4) months prior to the respective Federation Event.